 It depends what you mean by “enough”.
 If you want basic protection against the most common threats, then yes.
 All of the 5 products listed here will protect you from viruses and malware.
 But they won’t necessarily protect you from other threats like ransomware, spyware, and adware.

-If you’re looking for serious protection, you will need to upgrade to a paid plan.
-You can check out the best premium antivirus software for Mac in 2019 here.
+If you’re looking for serious protection, you will need to upgrade to a paid product.

 Can I just use a free online virus scanner and not download anything?